-The future role of the city as a national and international centre and the role of Fingal in that context,

-An economic strategy is required that will maximise the contribution of Fingal to the economy of metropolitan Dublin and also provide a broad range of employment opportunities for local residents so as to reduce the numbers travelling out of the county for work and thereby adding to the traffic congestion that is experienced throughout much of the city,
+- The future role of the city as a national and international centre and the role of Dún Laoghaire Rathdown in that context, - An economic strategy is required that will maximise the contribution of Dún Laoghaire Rathdown to the economy of metropolitan Dublin and also provide a broad range of employment opportunities for local residents so as to reduce the numbers travelling out of the county for work. - The impacts that may arise from a policy of higher density development need to be assessed, - The implications of an ageing population in parts of the administrative area need to be assessed, - Measures to combat and prevent social exclusion will need to be enhanced in targeted areas, - The impacts of new road developments linking this administrative area to other parts of county Dublin need to be considered, - The impacts of suburbanisation on old villages - A co-ordinated approach to landuse planning and the provision of public services including infrastructures throughout the Greater Dublin Area will require co-ordination of the strategies being prepared by all of the City and County Development Boards in the GDA.

-Public transport services need to be improved in order to encourage more users,

-Impacts that may arise from a policy of higher density development in the built up areas of the county need to be assessed,

-Measures to combat and prevent social exclusion will need to be enhanced in targeted areas of the county,

-The impacts of increasing congestion within Fingal and on routes to other parts of the metropolitan region,

-The impacts of suburbanisation on the old villages,

-The need for a planned approach to the expansion of the City region as envisaged in Strategic Planning Guidelines,

-A co-ordinated approach to landuse planning and the provision of public services including infrastructures throughout the Greater Dublin Area will require co-ordination of the strategies being prepared by all of the City and County Development Boards in the GDA.